TonyTheTaiga/tora/web/src/lib/content/user-guide.md

 **ENVIRONMENT VARIABLES**

-**TORA_API_KEY**
-API key for authentication.
-When set, this environment variable will be automatically used by all functions that accept an `api_key` parameter, eliminating the need to pass the key explicitly in your code.

 **AUTHENTICATION**
 Tora operates in anonymous mode by default, allowing you to track experiments without any authentication.
 Authentication is only required if you want to: